MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/fileshare-connector.md

 ## Set the refresh schedule

 The recommended default refresh schedule interval is 15 minutes, but you can change it based on your preferences.

+## Result layout

+We recommend you to use the default result layout for file connector results.
+It comes ready with appropriate icons and the controls that help you navigate to the file path.
+You need not run any extra steps to use the default layout.
+If you create a new layout for the connection you created, this new layout overrides the default layout.